Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

-### Circuit breaker (emergency stop) pattern
+## Circuit breaker (emergency stop) pattern
-On the Admin panel of the app, there is an Emergency stop button.
+On the Admin panel of the app, there is an 'Emergency Stop' button.
 Once this is pressed, songs can no longer be purchased.

-○          What other design patterns have you used / not used?

-■          Why did you choose the patterns that you did?

-■          Why not others?
+## Design patterns.md

+## Common attacks

 ●          Security Tools / Common Attacks: